 Annapurna Base Camp Trek Highlights

-- Spectacular view of Annapurna range, Machapuchare, Hiunchuli, and other high peaks
+- Spectacular view of the Annapurna range, Machapuchare, Hiunchuli, and other high peaks

-- Trekking across large waterfalls, rhododendron forest, bamboo forest
+- Trekking across large waterfalls, rhododendron forests, bamboo forest

 - Varieties of animal species and distinct flora and fauna at different altitude

-- A local lifestyle of Gurung and Magar people
+- The local lifestyle of Gurung and Magar people

 - The traditional architecture of houses and temples

-The best time for Annapurna Base Camp trek is considered to be from March to May and September to December.
-The scenery of the Annapurna region will be clear.
+The best time to do the trek to Annapurna Base Camp is from March to May and from September to December.
+The weather during these months is stable and the views are amazing.